superx101/CALL/README.md

 - **Generate a shape**

 ## Shape
-The shape of the current version is as follows:
+The shapes of the current version are as follows:
 ![Shape](./docs/image/shape.png)